backstage-technical-services/website/contributing.md

 If you want another integration installed, just ask a Workspace Admin.

 ### Jira
 [Jira][link-jira] is currently being trialled as an addition to GitLab.
-The is used internally by the team to split up and discuss issues in a way that doesn't disturb the GitLab reporter.
+It is used internally by the team to discuss issues and break issues down into more manageable tasks in a way that doesn't disturb the GitLab reporter.
+Jira also provides us with far more power over issues by providing multiple ticket types rather than the single avaliable in GitLab.
+This allows us to tailor our [Development Workflow][#development-workflow] to the ticket type.

-#### Why not just use GitLab issues?
-Jira provides us with far more power over issues - GitLab only has 1 type of issue, where as we can configure Jira to use as many types of `tickets` as we want.
-This provides us with much more control over how we organise the workflow.

-Jira also allows us to break tickets down in a more manageable tasks and enable better planning - if we tried to do this with GitLab we'd be constantly bothering the reporter!

-#### Creating an account
 To get an account, send a message in Slack and an administrator will send you an invitation.
 Jira can be a bit of a beast to learn, so don't hesitate to ask for help or tips!

-#### Using Jira
-See [Development Workflow][#development-workflow] to see how Jira fits into the development workflow.

 ### Bugsnag
 [Bugsnag][link-bugsnag] is used to log errors and provide the team with all the information needed to resolve the error.
 We're currently on a free plan, so sharing isn't possible - but if you're working on an issue Ben can provide you with any relevant information.